pubware/plugin/README.md

 ## Configuration

 Plugins support configuration with a `packpub.json` file or `package.json`.
-When an instance is created, the configuration object is passed directly to the class constructor.
+When an instance is created, the configuration is passed to the class constructor.

 ```json
 {